 - Programmatic buys

 Challenges of Media Planning

 Media planning can be challenging because there are so many contributing factors that must be accounted for, and because many believe that media planning strategies and processes have not modernized along with marketing.
-Challenges include but are not limited to:

 Today, media planning has to adapt to focus on the consumer experience using flexible budgets and real-time, unified measurements that allow for media plan optimizations in-campaign.

 Creating a media plan is a detailed process that requires planners to consider the needs of target consumers as well as the goals of the business.

+Step 2.
 Determine Target Audience

-• While marketers often consult demographic information such as age, location, general interests, etc., they should be sure to incorporate person-level data gathered through a unified measurement approach to get the most tailored results.
+• While marketers often utilize demographic information such as age, location, general interests, etc., be sure to incorporate person-level data gathered through a unified measurement approach to get the most tailored results.

-Frequency & Reach
+Step 3.
+Consider Frequency & Reach

 • Frequency refers to how many times the consumer will be exposed to the ad over the course of the campaign.